 - Customers cannot solicit, panhandle, sell products or conduct business, including tutoring for a fee, in the Library.

-- The children’s area of the library is specifically designed to meet the needs of young library customers.
-The children’s area is available for use by children and their accompanying adults and by adults who have been given permission by Library staff.
-Adults that are not accompanying children and adults that have not been given permission by Library staff will be asked to relocate to another section of the library.
+- The Children’s and Teen areas of the library are specifically designed to meet the needs of young library customers.
+The Children’s and Teen areas are available for use by children, teens and their accompanying adults and by adults who have been given permission by Library staff.
+Adults that are not accompanying minors and adults that have not been given permission by Library staff will be asked to relocate to another section of the library.

 - Using Library materials, equipment, furniture, fixtures or building in a manner inconsistent with customary use or in a destructive, abusive or potentially damaging manner is not permitted.